f5devcentral/f5-agility-labs-sslviz/docs/class4/module1/lab01.rst

 .. role:: red
 .. role:: bred

-Step 1: Review the lab environment and map out the services and endpoints
+Review the lab environment and map out the services and endpoints
 =========================================================================

 If needed review the previous section